Background pattern

 What is ASPAVELI

-What is ASPAVELI used for
+What ASPAVELI is used for

 ASPAVELI is used to treat adult patients with a disease called paroxysmal nocturnal hemoglobinuria (PNH) who have anemia as a result of this disease.